 15 Best Places to Visit in Paris, France

-1.Cathédrale Notre-Dame, Paris
+1.Cathédrale Notre-Dame, Pari

 While the Notre-Dame Cathedral’s majestic spires were destroyed during the April 2019 fire, it remains to be among the most beautiful sights in Paris.
 The cleanup just finished months ago and it is still about to be restored.